bazelik-null/OpenE2E-CodebergMirror/README.md

 More information about the encryption model and internal design: [OLM.md](doc/OLM.md)

+# What's This For?

+**OpenE2E** lets you send messages through *any* channel (text, email, social media, and so on) so that only you and the recipient can read them.
+You encrypt messages on your device, copy the encrypted text, and paste it anywhere.

+## Why Confidentiality Matters

+**Data collection and analysis.** Companies and government agencies collect information about your location, contacts, browsing history, and online behavior.
+This data is used to build profiles, predict preferences, and target you with tailored content or messaging.
+In some cases, it's also used to identify and track "problematic" populations.

+**Automated content analysis.** With advances in machine learning, tools have emerged that can automatically analyze, categorize, and filter vast volumes of communications.
+Your messages can be scanned for specific content, flagged by algorithms, or reported to authorities.
+While such systems are still imperfect and produce false positives, they are becoming increasingly accurate and widespread.

+**What this means in practice.** Even if you're doing nothing illegal, your private thoughts, plans, and opinions can be misinterpreted by an algorithm, taken out of context, or used against you later, for example, when applying for a job, seeking a loan, or in legal proceedings.

+**Why end-to-end encryption matters:** When your messages are encrypted, neither companies nor government systems can scan or analyze them.
+Your communication remains visible only to you and the recipient - beyond the reach of mass monitoring and algorithmic analysis.

+OpenE2E ensures that your private messages are protected from interception, analysis, and censorship by third parties.
+Your data remains under your control.

 # Features

 - **Manual Secure Chat** - Exchange encrypted messages by copy-pasting them through any channel